-- permanent economic agent, or (iv) acquisition of control over the assets of another. - When certain thresholds defined by the FNE are exceeded, although voluntarily notification of transactions that do not exceed those thresholds is allowed.
-This requirement means, in turn, the fulfillment of the following related requirements: (i) sales in Chile by the economic agents that plan to concentrate are, during the year before the year notification is verified, equal to or greater than the threshold established by the resolution issued by the FNE (currently, UF 2,500,000, or approximately USD 100,000,000); and (ii) at least two of the economic agents planning to concentrate have individually generated sales in Chile equal to or greater than the threshold established by the resolution issued by the FNE (currently, UF 450,000, or approximately USD 18,000,000).
+- same business group, and previously independent from each other, ceasing to be independent in any of their business areas, through any of the following means: (i) merger, (ii) acquisition of rights that grant decisive influence over the management of another company, (iii) association to create an independent and permanent economic agent, or (iv) acquisition of control over the assets of another. - Certain thresholds defined by the FNE are exceeded, although voluntary notification of transactions that do not exceed those thresholds is allowed.
+This requirement means, in turn, fulfilling the following related requirements: (i) the sum of the sales in Chile by the economic agents that plan to merge are, during the year before the year notification is verified, equal to or greater than the threshold established by the resolution issued by the FNE (currently, UF 2,500,000, or approximately USD 100,000,000); and (ii) at least two of the economic agents planning to merge have individually generated sales in Chile equal to or greater than the threshold established by the resolution issued by the FNE (currently, UF 450,000, or approximately USD 18,000,000).

-8.4.2 Procedure
+8.4.2.
+Procedure

-The requirements that the notification must meet are regulated by Decree 33 of March 1, 2017 issued by the Ministry of Economy, Development and Tourism, which approves the Regulation on the Notification of a Concentration Operation.
+The requirements that the notification must meet are regulated by Decree 33 of March 1, 2017 issued by the Ministry of Economy, Development and Tourism, approving the Regulation on the Notification of a Concentration Operation.